Portugal: The Worlds #1 Retirement Haven FREE Report

 Hands-down the favorite among foreign expats, this corner of Old World charm has been luring pensioners from the UK and elsewhere in northern Europe for decades.
 There are now an estimated 100,000 expatriates who call the Algarve home.

-If you are looking for a mix between the Algarve’s historical roots and the spectacular beaches for which it is famous, then look no further than Silves and Lagoa.
-These two municipalities, located slightly west of center in Portugal’s southernmost province, allow residents to experience the best the area has to offer.
+And, if you are looking for a mix between the Algarve’s historical roots and the spectacular beaches for which it is famous, then look no further than Silves and Lagoa.
+Both municipalities, located slightly west of center in Portugal’s southernmost province, allow residents to experience the best the area has to offer.

 Silves, nestled in verdant valleys surrounded by the country’s largest citrus-growing area, and on the banks of the Arade River, which is navigable to where it meets the sea at Portimão, offers a warm microclimate, and visitors here will feel comfortable all year round…but perhaps just a little flustered when temperatures soar in the summer!